Muhlenbergia capillaris: Distribution and habitat

-Muhlenbergia capillaris can be found in sandy or rocky woods and clearings originating from a range of host states, which include Florida to East Texas, north to Massachusetts, New Jersey, eastern Pennsylvania, Kentucky, southern Indiana, Missouri, and Kansas.
+Muhlenbergia capillaris can be found in sandy or rocky woods and clearings originating from a range of host states, which include Florida to east Texas, north to Massachusetts, New Jersey, eastern Pennsylvania, Kentucky, southern Indiana, Missouri, and Kansas.
 However, it is endangered in Connecticut, Indiana, Maryland, and New Jersey, and is said to have vanished from Pennsylvania and almost certainly Ohio.
 The muhly grows along the border of roads and in plain prairies.
 The grass clumps into herds, causing bush-like establishments in the area the hairawn muhly inhabits.

 Conservation status in the United States

 It is listed as endangered in Connecticut, Indiana, Maryland, and New Jersey, as presumed extirpated in Ohio, and as extirpated in Pennsylvania.

 Usage

 Muhlenbergia capillaris is a perennial plant that can live for an indeterminate time (based on maintenance).
 Muhly grass prefers a mildly acidic (pH range of 5.5 to 6.8), organic soil.
 Its advantages for cultivation include being disease resistant, tolerant of shade, and easy to maintain with annual pruning.
 Although tolerant of dry spells, it appreciates extra water in cultivation.

 Its hardiness and drought-tolerant properties make it a useful native ornamental grass in land reclamation, and it also has potential as fine fuel for burn management programs to reduce understory.

-It is a known attractant for beneficial insects such as ladybug beetles, and is an excellent garden plant because of its low maintenance and general beauty.
-The clumping habit makes it excellent for use as wildlife cover, such as nests and shelter for native birds.
+It is a known attractant for beneficial insects such as ladybug beetles, and is an adequate garden plant because of its low maintenance and general beauty.
+The clumping habit makes it a standard for use as wildlife cover, such as nests and shelter for native birds.